-Two ordinary inner-city kids dare to dream the impossible — professional basketball glory — in this epic chronicle of hope and faith.
-Filmed over a five-year period, Hoop Dreams follows young Arthur Agee and William Gates as they navigate the complex, competitive world of scholastic athletics while striving to overcome the intense pressures of family life and the realities of their Chicago streets. —The Criterion Collection
+Filmed over a five-year period, Hoop Dreams follows two inner-city boys as they navigate the complex, competitive world of scholastic athletics and strive to overcome the intense pressures of family life and the realities of the Chicago streets.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 The scope of this documentary is stunning and you'd be hard pressed to find another American film that feels so remarkably true to life for so many people in this country.
 The basketball element is merely a vehicle for a much larger discussion taking place about class, education, and the evolution of dreams.

 A comprehensive look into the hopes and failures of the American dream from among those on the lowest rung of the ladder.
 Problems of race, poverty, education, violence, capitalism, and welfare pop in and out never explicitly discussed, but existing in the background provoking questions.
 For most involved it seems that basketball, whether directly or indirectly, is the only hope of escape from poverty.